 Maintaining A LDR Relationship Amidst Coronavirus Concerns

-Since flying or taking other forms of public transit will put yourself and others at risk, Klapow suggests keeping each other updated by sending video messages or voice notes.
+Instead, Klapow suggests keeping each other updated by sending video messages or voice notes.
 That way, you can hear the inflection in your partner's voice and witness each other's body language, which are two helpful ways to feel closer as you chat.

 Moving In With Your Partner While Planning For Coronavirus

-If you were preparing to move in with a partner, there are many factors to consider beyond social distancing and quarantine periods.
+If you were preparing to move in with a partner, there are many factors to consider beyond social distancing and self-quarantine periods.
 And the uncertainty surrounding the economy is a big one, Cathy Sullivan-Windt, Ph.D., a licensed psychologist and owner of New Connections Counseling Center, tells Bustle.

 For the time being, you may want to hold onto your lease, and if that's no longer an option, reach out to friends and family about your predicament.
 Additionally, Klapow says, it may be comforting to remind each other that this is just a temporary delay, and not a cancellation of your plans.